 Who doesn't love a good meatball?
 Well, except for vegetarians.
 Whether it's a party or game day, you can usually find me hovering around the meatball tray.
-However, indulging in these savory treats often means consuming an excessive amount of calories and a sauce that's dripping with richness.
-That's why we've come up with a solution: low-calorie meatballs that are still bursting with mouth-watering flavor.
+However, indulging in these savory treats often means consuming excessive calories and a sauce dripping with richness.
+That's why we've come up with a solution: low-calorie meatballs that still burst with mouthwatering flavor.

 Key Takeaways